 Cable Car invests globally with a broad mandate.
 The firm conducts rigorous fundamental research on businesses in a wide range of industries and geographies, with the aim of identifying a small number of opportunities with the best balance of potential return and limited downside risk.
-Cable Car invests primarily in publicly traded equities (stocks), long and short, but it also makes selective investments in private companies and other parts of the capital structure.
-The firm also uses options and other derivatives, primarily for hedging purposes.
+Cable Car invests primarily in publicly traded equities, long and short, but it also makes selective investments in private companies and other parts of the capital structure.
+The firm uses options and other derivatives for hedging purposes or to express a specific point of view.
 Within a few guiding principles, the firm’s strategy is intellectually flexible and opportunistic.
 Cable Car invests with a long-term orientation, but also seeks to take advantage of special situations that arise in the marketplace.

 Cable Car’s concentrated, hedged, value investing approach is summarized below.
 For further details, including a discussion of the associated risks, please see the firm’s brochure on Form ADV.

 Concentrated Portfolios are composed of our best ideas

 - Each of Cable Car’s investments has an individually attractive risk/return profile

 - Cable Car typically holds 5-10 long positions and about 15 short positions

 - Short positions are smaller for risk management purposes

 - Limiting the number of positions allows for more extensive due diligence

 Hedged Short positions offset the impact of market downturns